curiousest/curiousest.github.io/_posts/2018-11-11-evolution-of-my-desk-2.md

 ## The more practical solution

-My original headphones + earplugs solution was a high base to improve upon.
+My original headphones + earplugs solution was a high starting bar to improve upon.
 Headphones alone are what most people in open offices default to.
 Pros:

 * Reduces lots of sound
 * Easy to put on (low inertia)